-Or, will you always be happy as a Christian even without taking part actively in charismatic praise and worship events?
+Or will you always be happy as a Christian even without taking part actively in charismatic praise and worship events?

-This book is important in helping a Christian become more stable and complete spiritually in Jesus our Lord.
-Even if you are in isolation (because of a pandemic, for example!) or condemned to suffer because of your faith in our Lord, the only Giver Eternal Life.
+This book is important in helping a Christian become more stable and complete spiritually in Jesus, our Lord.
+Even if you are in isolation (because of a pandemic, for example!) or condemned to suffer because of your faith in our Lord, the only Giver of Eternal Life.
 This paper was written to give you confidence in God’s promises.

-Wrote the Apostle Paul:“[A]nd in Him you have been made complete, and He is the head over all rule and authority.”
+The apostle Paul wrote: “[A]nd in Him you have been made complete, and He is the head over all rule and authority.”
 (Col.2:10) And in Romans 5:5, he added that “hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us.”